Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 table1 = {'Psych', 'Engine', 'is', 'Amazing'} -- a table
 -- to access a table use debugPrint(table[3]) will print 'Amazing'

+table2 = {a = 'string', b = 24} -- a table with variables

-table2 = { -- a table dictionary
+table3 = { -- a table dictionary
      vegetable = 'cabbage', -- don't forget to add a comma!
      FavNum = 69,
-     table3 = {50, 47, 'Hello'} -- a table inside of table dictionary
+     table4 = {50, 47, 'Hello'} -- a table inside of table dictionary
 }
 --[[
-to access the table dictionary, you should use debugPrint(table2.FavNum) will print 69 or if it's a table inside of a table dictionary, you should use debugPrint(table2.table3[3]) will print 'Hello' --]]
+to access the table dictionary, you should use debugPrint(table2.FavNum) will print 69 or if it's a table inside of a table dictionary, you should use debugPrint(table2.table3[3]) will print 'Hello'
+--]]
 ```